-“Students have access to our holistic co-educational experience where learning and care go hand-in-hand at an affordable price in the comfort of a home environment.”
+The students and their families are welcomed into the School community and encouraged to take part in the life of the School including the many extra-curricular activities and events that St Stephen’s School offers.
+They have access to our holistic co-educational experience where learning and care go hand-in-hand at an affordable price in the comfort of a home environment.

-Students in the HAFH program have access to all School activities and opportunities and are guided through their Secondary schooling by the Care Team, Career Advisors and academic and vocational specialists, depending where their passion lies.
+Students in the HAFH program have access to all School activities and opportunities and will be guided through their Secondary schooling by the St Stephen’s School Care Team, Career Advisors and academic and vocational specialists.

-“I would think I’m in the best place to become the person that I want to be.”
+“I think I’m in my best place to become the person I that I want to be.”